harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-delete-event-source-mapping.md

 ## Introduction

-- It causes the removal of event source mapping from an AWS Lambda function for a certain chaos duration.
+- It removes the event source mapping from an AWS Lambda function for a certain chaos duration.
-- It checks the performance of the application/service running without the event-source-mapping which can cause missing entries on DB for example.
+- It checks the performance of the running application/service without the event source mapping which can cause, for example, missing entries on a database.

 :::tip Fault execution flow chart
 ![Lambda Delete Event Source Mapping](./static/images/lambda-delete-event-source-mapping.png)